turgeonmaxime/old_website/_posts/2019-02-23-oscar-predictions.md

 ![Winning probabilities]({{ site.github.url }}/figure/posts/oscar2019_bestPic.png "Winning probabilities over time")

 As we can see, my model does not weight all guild awards the same way: a win at the Producers' Guild Awards (PGA) is worth a lot less than a win at the Directors' Guild Awards (DGA) or at the Bafta.
-Still, given the preferential ballot system used by the academy, my model is probably underestimating the chances of a movie with broad-appeal like Green Book.
+Still, given the preferential ballot system used by the academy, my model is probably underestimating the chances of a movie with broad appeal like Green Book.

 My predictions are below, in bold.
-After the Academy Awards next weekend, I will update this post and point out the winners--I will indicate them in italics.
+After the Academy Awards tomorrow, I will update this post and point out the winners--I will indicate them in italics.

 <!--more-->